Terms and Conditions

 11. Alternative Dispute Resolution

-1.1 These General Terms and Conditions The terms and conditions (hereinafter "GTC") of Rene Goth (hereinafter "Seller") apply to all contracts for the delivery of goods concluded between a consumer or entrepreneur (hereinafter "Customer") and the Seller regarding the goods presented by the Seller in its online shop.
-The inclusion of the Customer's own terms and conditions is hereby excluded, unless otherwise agreed.
+1.1 These General Terms and Conditions (hereinafter referred to as...)
+These General Terms and Conditions (GTC) of Rene Goth (hereinafter referred to as "Seller") apply to all contracts for the delivery of goods that a consumer or business (hereinafter referred to as "Customer") concludes with the Seller regarding the goods presented by the Seller in its online shop.
+The inclusion of the Customer's own terms and conditions is hereby rejected, unless otherwise agreed.

-1.2 A consumer within the meaning of these GTC is any natural person who concludes a legal transaction for purposes that can predominantly be attributed neither to their commercial nor to their independent professional activity.
+1.2 For the purposes of these GTC, a consumer is any natural person who enters into a legal transaction for purposes that are predominantly neither commercial nor related to their independent professional activity.

-1.3 An entrepreneur within the meaning of these GTC is a natural or legal person, or a partnership with legal capacity, who, when concluding a legal transaction, acts in the exercise of their commercial or independent professional activity.
+1.3 For the purposes of these GTC, a business is a natural or legal person or a partnership with legal capacity that, when entering into a legal transaction, is acting in the course of its commercial or independent professional activity.

 2) Conclusion of Contract

-2.1 The product descriptions contained in the Seller's online shop do not constitute binding offers on the part of the Seller, but serve to submit a binding offer by the Customer.
+2.1 The product descriptions contained in the Seller's online shop do not constitute binding offers by the Seller, but serve as an invitation to the Customer to submit a binding offer.

-2.2 The customer can submit the offer via the online order form integrated into the seller's online shop.
-After placing the selected goods in the virtual shopping cart and completing the electronic ordering process, the customer submits a legally binding contractual offer with regard to the goods contained in the shopping cart by clicking the button that completes the ordering process.
-Furthermore, the customer can also submit the offer to the seller by email, online contact form, or by telephone.
+2.2 The customer can submit an offer via the online order form integrated into the seller's online shop.
+After placing the selected goods in the virtual shopping cart and completing the electronic ordering process, the customer submits a legally binding offer to purchase the goods in the shopping cart by clicking the button that finalizes the order.
+Alternatively, the customer can also submit the offer to the seller by email, via the online contact form, or by telephone.

-2.3 The seller can accept the customer's offer within five days:
+2.3 The seller can accept the customer's offer within five days by:

-- by sending the customer a written order confirmation or an order confirmation in text form (fax or email), whereby receipt of the order confirmation by the customer is decisive, or
+- sending the customer a written order confirmation or an order confirmation in text form (fax or email), in which case the receipt of the order confirmation by the customer is decisive; or

-- by delivering the ordered goods to the customer, whereby receipt of the goods by the customer is decisive, or
+- delivering the ordered goods to the customer, in which case the receipt of the goods by the customer is decisive; or

-- by requesting payment from the customer after placing the order.
+- requesting payment from the customer after the order has been placed.

-If several of the aforementioned alternatives apply, the contract is concluded at the time one of the aforementioned alternatives occurs first.
-The period for accepting the offer begins on the day after the customer sends the offer and ends on the expiry of the fifth day following the date on which the offer is sent.
-If the seller does not accept the customer's offer within the aforementioned period, this shall be deemed a rejection of the offer, with the result that the customer is no longer bound by their declaration of intent.
+If several of the aforementioned alternatives apply, the contract is concluded at the point in time when one of the aforementioned alternatives first occurs.
+The acceptance period for the offer begins on the day after the customer submits the offer and ends at the close of the fifth day following the submission.
+If the seller does not accept the customer's offer within this period, it is deemed rejected, and the customer is no longer bound by their declaration of intent.

-2.4 If a payment method offered by PayPal is selected, payment processing will be carried out via the payment service provider PayPal (Europe) S.à r.l. et Cie, S.C.A., 22-24 Boulevard Royal, L-2449 Luxembourg (hereinafter: "PayPal"), subject to the PayPal Terms of Use, available at https://www.paypal.com/de/webapps/mpp/ua/useragreement-full or - if the customer does not have a PayPal account - subject to the terms and conditions for payments without a PayPal account, available at https://www.paypal.com/de/webapps/mpp/ua/privacywax-full.
-If the customer pays using a payment method offered by PayPal that can be selected during the online ordering process, the seller hereby declares acceptance of the customer's offer at the time the customer clicks the button that completes the ordering process.
+2.4 If a payment method offered by PayPal is selected, payment processing is handled by the payment service provider PayPal (Europe) S.à r.l.
+PayPal (Europe) S.à r.l. et Cie, S.C.A., 22-24 Boulevard Royal, L-2449 Luxembourg (hereinafter: "PayPal"), subject to the PayPal User Agreement, available at https://www.paypal.com/de/legalhub/paypal/useragreement-full, or – if the customer does not have a PayPal account – subject to the terms and conditions for payments without a PayPal account, available at https://www.paypal.com/de/legalhub/paypal/privacywax-full.
+If the customer pays using a payment method offered by PayPal that can be selected during the online ordering process, the seller hereby declares acceptance of the customer's offer at the moment the customer clicks the button that completes the order process.

-2.5 When submitting an offer via the Seller's online order form, the contract text will be saved by the Seller after the contract has been concluded and sent to the Customer in text form (e.g., by email, fax, or letter) after the Customer has submitted their order.
-The Seller will not make the contract text available beyond this.
-If the Customer has created a user account in the Seller's online shop before submitting their order, the order data will be archived on the Seller's website and can be accessed free of charge by the Customer via their password-protected user account by providing the corresponding login data.
+2.5 When submitting an offer via the seller's online order form, the contract text is stored by the seller after the conclusion of the contract and sent to the customer in text form (e.g., email, fax, or letter) after the customer submits their order.
+The seller will not make the contract text available beyond this.
+If the customer has created a user account in the seller's online shop before submitting their order, the order data will be archived on the seller's website and can be accessed free of charge by the customer via their password-protected user account using the corresponding login details.

-2.7 Different languages are available for the conclusion of the contract.
+2.7 Different languages are available for concluding the contract.
 The specific language selection is displayed in the online shop.

-2.8 Order processing and contact generally take place via email and automated order processing.
-The customer must ensure that the email address provided by them for order processing is correct so that emails sent by the seller can be received at this address.
-In particular, when using spam filters, the customer must ensure that all emails sent by the seller or third parties commissioned by the seller to process the order can be delivered.
+2.8 Order processing and communication generally take place via email and automated order processing.
+The customer must ensure that the email address provided for order processing is correct so that emails sent by the seller can be received at that address.
+In particular, if using spam filters, the customer must ensure that all emails sent by the seller or by third parties commissioned by the seller for order processing can be delivered.

 3) Right of Withdrawal